TerriaJS/terriajs/doc/customizing/initialization-files.md

 ```

 ### Story

 Definition of the story.
-This can be pretty complex do define for standard user, the easiest way is to generate share url without url sho
+This can be pretty complex to define for the standard user, the easiest way is to generate share url without url shortener.

 |Name|Required|Type|Default|Description|
 |----|--------|----|-------|-----------|
 |id|yes|**string**||Id of the story.|